learnrelay/learnrelay/content/mutations/relay-store.md

 )
 ```

-At the beginning of the file, we set up Relay.Store to dispatch our mutation, and then, bind a click event to the save button.
-In addition, we also used getFragment method to include our mutation fragment.
+At the beginning of the file, we set up `Relay.Store` to dispatch our mutation and then bind a click event to the save button.
+In addition, we also used the `getFragment` method to include our mutation fragment.

 It's time to test our first mutation!
 Go ahead and fill in some information into the form and click on the save button.

-> If you do not have fragments in your mutation, you do not need to getFragment to include it in the container
+> If you do not have fragments in your mutation, you do not need to use `getFragment` to include it in the container

 That's it for this chapter.
 Let's move on!